alexmadeathing/insides/README.md

 [![rustc 1.51+]][Rust 1.51]

 # WARNING
-This library is in an alpha stage of development.
+This crate is in an alpha stage of development.
 Its interface may be subject to change.

 For migration notes, please see: https://github.com/alexmadeathing/insides/releases

 # insides
-A high performance, multi-dimensional, type safe, space filling curve library for Rust.
+A high performance, multi-dimensional, type safe, space filling curve crate for Rust.

-This library provides a set of multi-dimensional space filling curve implementations and an abstract interface to generalise interactions and promote flexibility in your applications.
+This crate provides a set of multi-dimensional space filling curve implementations and an abstract interface to generalise interactions and promote flexibility in your applications.